botpress/botpress/integrations/mailchimp/readme.md

 For more detailed information and examples, refer to the Botpress documentation or the Mailchimp documentation for configuring the integration.

-## Limitations

-### API Request Limits

-Mailchimp imposes some limits on API requests to prevent a single user from making too many expensive calls at once.
-Exceeding these limits can result in your API access being disabled, so it’s important to be aware of the quantity and complexity of your requests.

-- The Marketing API has a limit of 10 concurrent connections for your API key.
-- Requests to the Marketing API time out at 120 seconds, so if you’re making a long-running request that won’t finish in that time, you may need to use the Batch endpoint to complete the request.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please submit them via the project’s issue tracker.
 Pull requests are also appreciated.